ET0735-DevOps-AIoT-AY2420/DCPE_2A_21_Group4/README.md

 ---

 ## Features
-- **Book Reservation**: Search and reserve books online with real-time availability updates.
+- **Book Reservation**: Users can select a branch, search for books by title or author, modify their borrowed list, and reserve books with real-time availability updates.
-- **Book Collection**:Once reserved, users will receive notifications when books are available for collection.
+- **Book Collection**:: A countdown timer reminds users to collect reserved books, with an option to extend the collection date.
 - **User Accounts**: Manage user accounts, including login and profile updates.
 - **Book Catalog and Search**: Search catalog functionality by title, author, genre, or keyword.
-- **Notifications**: Alerts for reservations, availability, and collection reminders.
-- **Reservation Management**: Users can modify or cancel their reservations, within library policies.
+- **Reservation Management**:Users can modify their borrowed book list before confirming reservations and extending the borrowing period.
-- **Admin Dashboard**: Staff manage books, users, and generate usage reports.
-- **Data and Reporting**: The system tracks reservations and user activity, generating reports for staff.
+- **User Dashboard**: Users can view the number of borrowed books, payable fines for loans, and their profile information.
 - **Accessibility**: Available on web and mobile platforms.
 - **Security**: Implements secure login protocols and data protection.
 - **Library Integration**: Synchronizes with existing library systems.